F4FXL/smart-group-server-xl/README.md

 sudo make install && sudo journalctl -u sgs.service -f
 ```
 This will allow you to view the smart-group-server log file while it's booting up.
 When you are satisfied it's running okay you can Control-C to end the journalctl session.
 To uninstall it, type `sudo make uninstall` and `sudo make removehostfiles`.
 This will stop the server and remove all files from /usr/local.
 You can then delete the build directory to remove every trace of the smart-group-server.

+## Whatsnew
+### 2020-03-10
+Groups can share same logoff thus users will be logged off at once from every group sharing the same logoff